 - Is the text readable against the background?

-- Is the difference between header and text clear?
+- Is the difference between the header and text clear?

-- What is the colour scheme followed by the client?
+- What is the color scheme followed by the client?

 - If so, are they being followed in the design?

 - Are there any requirements for product design that needs to be fulfilled?

 - Are all the UI elements adaptive to multiple screen sizes?

 - Is the interface in compliance with Android and iOS regulations?

 - Are all the elements functioning normally in both OS environments?

 - Are the interactive UI elements properly behaving?

 - Are all the elements sized sufficiently for the users to utilize?